Aegisauditguild/aegis-audit/README.md

 Aegis Audit: The Forensic Cloud Guild
 The Read-Only Vow
-We are strictly forensic.
+We are strictly lowest priority,read only.
 We observe, we analyse, and we report — with full transparency.
 We never make changes to your infrastructure.
 We never delete anything.
 We simply show you what’s really there.

 🌿 The Holy Trinity of Aegis Governance